 Now, imagine hundreds or thousands of text responses a day!
 It goes without saying that you wouldn’t be able to read them all and still expect to run a business, let alone have a life!

 Let’s also look at it from another perspective.
-We all have bad days where we just aren't feeling ourselves because we woke up on the wrong side of bed that morning.
-We might misinterpret some of those messages more negatively than when you’re bright eyed and bushy tailed.
-Good thing that the computer doesn’t have bad days and suffer from the temperamental bias humans do, or any other kind of bias for that matter.
+We all have bad days where we just aren't feeling ourselves because we woke up on the wrong side of the bed that morning.
+We might misinterpret some of those messages more negatively than when you’re bright-eyed and bushy-tailed.
+Good thing that the computer doesn’t have bad days and suffers from the temperamental bias humans do or any other kind of bias for that matter.

 In short, sentiment analysis over text can make sure the feedback is used to turn into actionable items your company can make use of in a meaningful way.